BrettGillund/Computer-Science-for-JavaScript/gist-tutorial.md

 Anchors matche the position of a character within the string itself.
 - ^ = beginning of a line.
-ex: ^\w looks for the first WORD char in each line.
+    - ex: ^\w looks for the first WORD char in each line.
 - $ = end of a line.
-ex: \w+$ looks for the last WORD char in each line.
+    - ex: \w+$ looks for the last WORD char in each line.
 - \b = word boundry.
-ex: \b\w{4}\b looks for each four letter word within a string.
+    - ex: \b\w{4}\b looks for each four letter word within a string.

 ### Quantifiers * + ? { }

 quantifiers are meta characters that modify the previous character in the regular expression.
-- * = 0 or more.
+- "*" = 0 or more.
-- + = 1 or more.
+- "+" = 1 or more.
-- ? = 0 or 1.
+- "?" = 0 or 1.
-ex: colou?rs? - find all text that includes either color, colour, or colours - the u and s are both optional as they were preceded by a ? optional.
+    -   ex: colou?rs? - find all text that includes either color, colour, or colours - the u and s are both optional as they were preceded by a ? optional.
-- {min,max}
+- "{min,max}"
-- {n}
+- "{n}"
-ex: \w{6} find all six letter words in the text.
+    - ex: \w{6} find all six letter words in the text.

-### Grouping Constructs ()
+### Grouping Constructs ( )

 Grouping Constructs means using parentheses to seperate different groups within a regular expression.
 This data can be modified to the users parameters.
 ex: Lets say that we want to change 612-888-8888 to 612-XXX-XXXX.
 We can use a regex with grouping constructs to group and modify those sections. (\d{3})-\d{3}-\d{4} looks for a group of three digets, a dash, three digets, a dash, and then four digets.
 We can the use the Replace bar found underneath the REGEX bar to replace the digets we want with Xs using the following code: $1-XXX-XXXX.
 The $1 targets the group within the parentheses.